TTiannaiTT/TTiannaiTT.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-### Hi there 👋
+#### Hi there 👋
-### This is Yukun Tian!
+#### This is Yukun Tian!
-### It's a pleasure to meet you!
+#### It's a pleasure to meet you!

+- 👯 I am now studying at the Southeast University and my major is Artificial Intelligence.
+(I really love it!😊)

-- 🔭 I’m a student who is now focusing on computer vision and machine learning.
+- 🔭 I’m now focusing on computer vision and machine learning.
 Currently I am working on event-based vision and multi-modal fusion. (fighting with ddl /(ㄒoㄒ)/~~)
-- 👯 I am now studying in the Southeast University and my major is Artificial Intelligence.
-(I really love it!😊)

 - 🌱 I am now leading the R&D of my school's Robot Team.
 (Mainly on vision tasks 👁)

 - ⚡ Hobbies: taking photos, playing badminton, reading...

 - 💬 Feel free to contact me!

 -  ✨ On this website you can find #part# of my engineering and research work, but I will update it as soon as possible! ✨